 The time and temperature cooking concept

 Think about the concept of time and temperature in this way.
-When you are sauteing shrimp for Seafood Alfredo, the shrimp will be cooked over medium-high heat.
-The shrimp will only be cooked for a short time.
-The shrimp will be cooked thoroughly in just a few minutes.
-If you are deep-frying shrimp, fish, oysters, or clams, they are generally cooked at a temperature of 375.
-All of these ingredients will cook in under 5 minutes.
-Small ingredients can be cooked quickly at a high temperature and not get burnt or overdone.
+Shrimp will be cooked over medium-high heat when you are sautéing shrimp for Seafood Alfredo.
+The shrimp will only cook for a short time and will be cooked thoroughly in just a few minutes.
+If you are deep-frying shrimp, fish, oysters, or clams, you should cook them at 350 to 375.
+All of these ingredients will cook in about 2 minutes.
+Therefore, small ingredients will be cooked quickly at a high temperature without getting burnt or overdone.

-Now for the flip side of the time and temperature concept.
-Larger ingredients need to cook longer at a lower temperature.
-If you are cooking a Boston Butt for pulled pork BBQ, you will need to cook it at a lower temperature for a longer time.
-Boston Butts for pulling are cooked to around 200 degrees over a matter of hours.
-This way the Boston Butt is cooked all the way through the middle and the outside of the meat will not get burnt.
-You don’t want to end up with a Boston Butt that has been burnt on the outside and is not cooked in the middle.
+However, on the flip side of the time and temperature concept, larger ingredients need to cook longer at a lower temperature.
+For example, if you are cooking a Boston Butt for pulled pork BBQ, you will need to cook it at a lower temperature for a longer time.
+Boston Butts for pulling are cooked to around 200 degrees over several hours.
+This way, the Boston Butt is cooked through the middle, and the outside of the meat will not get burnt.
+So you don’t want to end up with a Boston Butt that has been burnt outside and has not been cooked in the middle.